indeedeng/iwf/README.md

 * Temporal WebUI: http://localhost:8233/
 * Temporal service: localhost:7233

-Use `docker pull iworkflowio/iwf-server:latest` to update the latest image.Or update the docker-compose file to specify the version tag.
+To update the server version, use `docker pull iworkflowio/iwf-server:latest` to get the latest image.
+Or update the docker-compose file to specify a version tag.

 ## How to build & run locally